Would you like to make this site your homepage? It's fast and easy...

 We were finally here!
 This was Moor End Farm where Mom and her sisters would get their milk, eggs, etc. in the early 1900s.
 They would walk the distance from the Maltings, across the fields, before they came to a large gate.
 Mom described it as being a gigantic gate that only her older sisters could open!
 They would bring with them the pails to collect the milk from the farmer, as well as the pence or whatever it cost.
 Since there was no electricity, no regrigeration, this had to be done regularly in all kinds of weather.
 I imagine it is about a mile's walk through the fields from the Maltings to Moor End Farm.
 Uncle Charley worked here when he was a young boy too.

 Sue and I were so excited and I know it must have showed on our faces, even though we had total jet-lag, and felt tired and haggard.
-A very nice looking young manthumbnail ( Phillip Burton owner) showed us into THE BYRE, which would be our home for the next couple of days.
+A very nice looking young man ( Phillip Burton owner) showed us into THE BYRE, which would be our home for the next couple of days.
 I am really not sure what BYRE means, but it has something to do with stables, which this very "comfy" accommodation is said to have been at one time.

 Cathy Burton (wife of Phillip) was in town purchasing a microwave, just for us.
 That is an example of what thoughtful people the Burtons are.
 Cathy did show up within a few minutes with a large box, microwave inside.
 Phillip promptly set it up.